Today's Top Gainer

-Additional PMC/ EPCM Services for new units, namely, DFIDT, SWS and ARU in Dangote Refinery, Nigeria.
+Additional PMC/ EPCM Services for new units, namely, DHDT, SWS and ARU in Dangote Refinery, Nigeria.

 EILs turnkey project portfolio consists of projects executed on LSTK mode or on the Open Book Estimate (OBE) basis.

-The following LSTK Project was commissioned during the year:
+The following OBE/ LSTK project assignments were commissioned during the year:

-Modification work at Hazira Plant under Daman Development Project of ONGCon OBE basis.
+Modification work at Hazira Plant, Surat, Gujarat under Daman Development Project of ONGC on OBE basis.

 BS-VI Project at Manali Refinery of CPCL.